Sunday, December 28, 2025

 "Il est fou."

+"Crazy, quais, but the believer's God moves in strange ways, so do the mad."
 Everyone was amused by this story, except for my boss and I was let go from the Bains-Douches.

 I wasn't unemployed for long.

-Albert and Serge opened a dance club near the Paris Opera 1984 and I was hired to be the doorman.
-Le Reve's plush décor harkened to the glorious 50s.
+Albert and Serge opened a dance club near the Paris Opera 1984 and hired me to be the doorman.
+Le Nouvelle Eve's plush décor harkened to the glorious 50s.
 The young rich loved to dance to the soul and classic French hits stitched together Albert's skill on the turntables.
+We hired a young black bouncer to handle the voyous or thugs.

-Jacques had run with several gangs from the outer suburbs.
-Hard times had not ruined his smile.
+Hard times had not ruined Jacques smile.
 The young girls from the good neighborhoods found the muscular Martiniquean handsome and flocked in droves to try their luck with the handsome Jacques.

-One of the blondes might have been attractive in her youth, but her blonde hair was streaked with gray and no make-up masked her age.
+A week after the opening an older man entered with two dowdy women in fluffy down coats.
+One of the blondes might have been attractive in her youth, but gray streaked her once blonde hair and no make-up masked her age.
 Her unfashionable clothing dated back to the early 70s and her feet were clad in tennis shoes.

 "What's the problem?"
 I asked the cashier.
 She was very strict with the guest list.